What is a protection order?

 - order your cell phone company (“wireless service provider”) to transfer to you any wireless telephone number where you or your children are the primary users if the account is not in your name.
 Note: You would be responsible for paying the bill for those numbers.1

 An extended protection order can:

 - give you all of the protections listed above; and

 - in addition:

-- give you possession of the home and order the abuser to leave the home (and allow you back in the home if you had left);
+- give you possession of the home, specifically allowing you back in the home if you had left;

 - direct the abuser to provide suitable alternative housing for you when the abuser is the sole owner or lessee of the home;